JimZhang37/cloud-devops-project-2-cloudformation/README.md

 ## Files
 * yhnetwork.yml
+template to create network
 * yhnetworkpara.json
+parameters used in network template
 * yhserver.yml
+template to create servers, loadbalancer, auto-scaling group, etc.
 * yhserverpara.json
+parameters used in server template
 * create.sh
+script to set up a new stack with 3 parameters
 * update.sh
+script to upgrade an existing stack with 3 parameters

 Two additional files are included, but they are not functional.
 * network.yml